harpresing/etSingh.github.io/_pages/about.md

 $ <span class="element"></span>
 </div>
 <div class="mdl-cell mdl-cell--12-col card card__padding shadowDepth1">
 Hi!
 I'm Harpreet Singh and welcome to my little corner of the internet.
 I'm a recent graduate from Trinity College Dublin's <a href="https://www.scss.tcd.ie/">SCSS department</a> where I focused on <a href="https://www.scss.tcd.ie/postgraduate/mscnds/">Networks and Distributed Systems</a>.
-I am currently working as a Teaching Assistanting in the School of Computer Science and Statistics, Trinity College Dublin.
+I am currently working as a Teaching Assistant in the School of Computer Science and Statistics, Trinity College Dublin.
 Check out my <a href="../public/documents/HarpreetSinghCV.pdf">CV</a>.
 </div>
 </div>